Science ideas for young children: Wild wacky water critters

 Photo by Darren Bagley, MSU Extension

 Have two white trays for sorting the critters.
 White trays allow you to see the critters better.
-Dish pans work great for this, but you can also use leftover restaurant takeout trays.
+Dish pans work great for this, but you can also use leftover restaurant takeout trays or ice cube trays, which allow you to sort critters into different compartments.
 Put a little water in both trays.
 After you catch the critters in your net, dump them the tray, then use plastic spoons to move the bugs from the tray with the leaves and sticks to a tray with clear water.

 Identifying the critters

-The University of Wisconsin has excellent keys for ponds, streams and wetlands to help in identifying the bugs.
+The University of Wisconsin created an excellent key streams and Cornell has created one for ponds.
+Both will help in identifying the bugs.
 To use these keys, you need to look at the words, not just the pictures.
 For young children who cannot read, you will need to ask them questions.
 For example, does the critter have a shell like a snail, or no shells?
 Does it have legs or no legs?
 How many legs?
 These questions will eventually lead you to a picture.

 What do they tell us?